Mothercare's group sales dragged down by UK

-LONDON British mother and baby products retailer Mothercare PLC (MTC.L) said its total group sales fell 0.5 percent in its second quarter, year-on-year, pulled down by its performance in its home market.
+LONDON Oct 17 British mother and baby products retailer Mothercare PLC said its total group sales fell 0.5 percent in its second quarter, year-on-year, pulled down by its performance in its home market.

 The company, however, continued to post double-digit growth in its international business, with overseas retail sales in constant currency up 12.6 percent.